DragonetMC/DragonProxy/README.md

 Travis: [![TravisCI](https://travis-ci.org/DragonetMC/DragonProxy.svg?branch=master)](https://travis-ci.org/DragonetMC/DragonProxy)
 CodeMC: [![Build Status](https://ci.codemc.org/buildStatus/icon?job=DragonetMC/DragonProxy)](https://ci.codemc.org/job/DragonetMC/job/DragonProxy/)

-A proxy for to allow **Minecraft: Bedrock** clients to connect to **Minecraft: Java Edition** servers.
+A proxy made to allow **Minecraft: Bedrock** clients to connect to **Minecraft: Java Edition** servers.

 ## What is DragonProxy
 DragonProxy is a software placed between a Minecraft Bedrock client and a Java Minecraft server.

 __Some servers anticheats trigger some movements cheat, use at your own risks.__
-If you get banned from a server, we do not take responsabilities.
+If you get banned from a server, we do not take responsibilities.

 ## Who uses DragonProxy
 See live stats on BStats[![Bstats](https://bstats.org/signatures/server-implementation/DragonProxy.svg)](https://bstats.org/plugin/server-implementation/DragonProxy/)